Noise-Induced Hearing Loss

 What is noise-induced hearing loss?

 Every day, we experience sound in our environment, such as the sounds from television and radio, household appliances, and traffic.
 Normally, these sounds are at safe levels that don’t damage our hearing.
-However, when we’re exposed to harmful noise—sounds that are too loud or loud sounds that last a long time—sensitive structures in our inner ear can be damaged, causing noise-induced hearing loss (NIHL).
+But sounds can be harmful when they are too loud, even for a brief time, or when they are both loud and long-lasting.
+These sounds can damage sensitive structures in the inner ear and cause noise-induced hearing loss (NIHL).

 What causes NIHL?